Enjoy

 by Alan Bennett

-Enjoy had 4 performances almost 10 years ago (between the 9th of April 2014 and the 12th of April 2014) at The Riverhouse Barn
+Enjoy had 4 performances over 10 years ago (between the 9th of April 2014 and the 12th of April 2014) at The Riverhouse Barn

 172nd Production One of Alan Bennett’s early works (1980) this interesting play is rarely performed but did have a recent West End revival and national tour in 2008/9 with Alison Steadman and David Troughton in the leads as Connie (Mam) and Wilfred Craven (Dad).